 Like many of you, I’ve got quite a large stash of fabrics.
 I love to “collect” them in little bits.
-A yard here, a half a yard there.
-I’ve been “collecting” fabric for about 8 years now and realized a couple of years ago that my organization system was NOT working.
+A yard here, a half a yard there, leftover jellyroll strips here and there.
+I’ve been “collecting” fabric for about eight years now and realized a couple of years ago that my organization system was NOT working.

 I could never find what I needed when I needed it.
 Also, I ended up forgetting about certain prints until they were found months later under a pile of stuff.
+I did not make for a productive workspace.
 Previously, I kept my fabric sorted by designer/line on my IKEA bookshelf.
-I just haphazardly folded the yardage and piled it up.
+I just haphazardly folded the yardage and piled it up with out any sort of fabric organization plan.

 How to Organize Fabric